MicrosoftDocs/security/zero-trust/secure-iaas-apps.md

 Permissions Management is a cloud infrastructure entitlement management (CIEM) solution that detects, automatically right-sizes, and continuously monitors unused and excessive permissions across your multi-cloud infrastructure.

-Permissions Management deepens Zero Trust security strategies by augmenting the **use least privileged access** principle, allowing customers to:
+Permissions Management deepens Zero Trust security strategies by augmenting the **use least privilege access** principle, allowing customers to:

 - Get comprehensive visibility: Discover which identity is doing what, where, and when.
 - Automate least privilege access: Use access analytics to ensure identities have the right permissions, at the right time.
 - Unify access policies across IaaS platforms: Implement consistent security policies across your cloud infrastructure.

 Permissions Management provides a summary of key statistics and data for AWS and Azure.
 The data includes metrics related to avoidable risk.
-These metrics allow the Permissions Management administrator to identify areas where risks related to the Zero Trust **use least privileged access** principle can be reduced.
+These metrics allow the Permissions Management administrator to identify areas where risks related to the Zero Trust **use least privilege access** principle can be reduced.

 Data can be fed into Microsoft Sentinel for further analysis and automation.